-People and Talent Specialist
+People Operations and Administration Specialist

 Location: Manila, Philippines

-Category: People & Talent
+Category: People Operations

 Lifetrack Medical Systems is a healthtech company that’s developed and deployed the first scalable, distributed medical imaging software designed for affordable access in emerging markets.
 Lifetrack works with large healthcare chains, public health systems and radiology group practices to scale their radiology operations seamlessly without the pain or cost of legacy medical imaging software.

 Lifetrack’s mission is to build simple, elegant, powerful, and intuitive software platforms for the entire healthcare ecosystem, starting in medical imaging in emerging markets, where the needs are greatest and the resources are scarcest.
 Our LifeSys™ platform is now being used in healthcare in Southeast Asia, South Asia, Africa, the United Kingdom and United States for hundreds of thousands of patients annually.
 We are trusted and backed by the Asia Impact Investment Fund of the UOB Group, the corporate VC arm of Philips Healthcare, and Kickstart Ventures of the Philippines’ Ayala Group.